Pilgrim City of Naga, Philippines

-The Most Rev. Rolando Octavus J. Tria Tirona, O.C.D., D.D., is the 34th Bishop and 4th Metropolitan Archbishop of Caceres.
-He was born to +Nicolasa Joven and +Tomas Tria Tirona as youngest of eight siblings on July 22, 1946 in Sampaloc, Manila.
+His Grace, the Most Rev. Rolando Octavus Joven Tria Tirona, O.C.D., D.D., is the thirty-fourth Bishop and fourth Metropolitan Archbishop of Caceres.
+He was born to +Nicolasa Joven and +Tomas Tria Tirona as youngest of eight siblings on July 22, 1946 in Sampaloc, Manila He succeeded the late Archbishop +Leonardo Zamora Legaspi, O.P., D.D., who served Caceres for twenty-eight years, from 1983 to 2012.

 Sambanwá